 This course explores the successful design, development and execution of targeted marketing campaigns for news, information and entertainment.
 Special emphasis is given to team problem-solving.
 (Formerly COMS 356)

 The purpose of this class is to introduce students to the practices used in implementing effective integrated web and social marketing programs.
 Students, therefore, will gain understanding of the application of digital, social and marketing techniques.

 Course Requirements Checklist

-After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in Module/Week 1.
+After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

-Direct Marketing Plan
+Digital Marketing Plan Assignments (2)

-Reading Quizzes (4)
+Reading Quizzes (8)

 The student will complete 8 online quizzes based on the Hanlon text.
 The quizzes are not timed, open-book/open-notes, and contain 10 questions each.
 The question formats are multiple-choice, multiple-answer, fill in the blank, and true/false.
 The quizzes test the student's ability to understand and integrate the foundational concepts involved.